 If your work is office-based, you may be able to continue work remotely somewhere that isn’t affected by the power cut.

-What are the requirements needed in a situation you cannot work in the office should a power outage occurs?
+What are the requirements needed in a situation you need a relocation action plan should a power outage occurs?
 Are these options costly?
 What are the procedures?